chmp/csc/Readme.md

 [csc.Script.run]: #cscscriptrunself-cell_names---none

-Run cells of the script
+Run cells of the script by name

 #### `csc.Script.eval(self, expr: str) -> Any`